 Encourage more men to study law.

 Improve boys education by catering for their needs and ways of learning.

 Give boys the opportunity of daily exercise in school time.

 Ensure more positive male roles in the media.

-Male pill or injection to be widely available.
+Male pill or injection to be made widely available.

-Wherever a country has a “Minister or representative for women” or a department for “Women's Equalities” (which is such a flawed term) or any single sex government department, ensure there is the equivalent for men.
+Wherever a country has a “Minister or representative for women” or a department for “Women and Equalities” (which is such a flawed term) or any single sex government department, ensure there is the equivalent for men.
 Alternatively open up the role or department to equally represent both women and men.

 Highlight government funding imbalances regarding gender such health spending, homeless provision, domestic abuse funding and shelters etc.

 Return the Boy Scouts to Boys alone, similar to Girls Guides.
 This could be done over a few years by simply not accepting new girls.
 (This may require a change in the law for boys to be allowed to have their own protected space.
 It may currently be that if a boy wants to join the Girl Guides due to preferring their activities, a case could be made in court that sex discrimination is keeping him out.
 It is wrong that there can't be one organisation for girls and one for boys and a third for both.)